-Over the last five years, since the release of the first open-source version of OpenNebula in March 2008, we have been involved in many presentations, discussions and meetings where people wanted to know how OpenNebula compares with the rest of open-source Cloud Management Platforms (CMPs), mostly with Eucalyptus and OpenStack.
+Over the last five years, since the release of the first open-source version of OpenNebula in March 2008, we have been involved in many presentations, discussions, and meetings where people wanted to know how OpenNebula compares with the rest of the open-source Cloud Management Platforms (CMPs), mostly with Eucalyptus and OpenStack.
 The most common understanding is that all CMPs are competing in the same market, trying to fill the same gap.
-Consequently, people jump to the wrong conclusion that after years of a fierce competition, there will only be one winner, a single open-source CMP in the market.
-However, as discussed by Joe Brockmeier in his post “It’s Not Highlander, There Can Be More Than One Open Source Cloud”, there is room in the market for several open-source CMPs that, addressing different cloud niches, will fit together into a broad open cloud ecosystem.
+Consequently, people jump to the wrong conclusion that after years of fierce competition, there will only be one winner, a single open-source CMP in the market.
+However, as discussed by Joe Brockmeier in his post “It’s Not Highlander, There Can Be More Than One Open Source Cloud”, there is room in the market for several open-source CMPs that, address different cloud niches, and will fit together into a broad open cloud ecosystem.

-We have prepared this article to briefly describe our experience about the different types of cloud models, and our view about how the main open-source CMPs are targeting their needs.
+We have prepared this article to briefly describe our experience with the different types of cloud models, and our view about how the main open-source CMPs are targeting their needs.
 Do not expect a table comparing side-by-side the size of the communities, technical features of the different tools, or the management structure of the projects.
-We have tried to focus only on their general approaches, on their overall position in the cloud market, and, of course we have tried to be as neutral as possible.
+We have tried to focus only on their general approaches, on their overall position in the cloud market, and, of course, we have tried to be as neutral as possible.

 Two Different Cloud Models